-Pick-up Procedures
+Pick-Up Procedures

 Students should be picked up from school at the close of classes.
-If your child is not picked up at their classroom within 15 minutes of dismissal, they will be sent to the Great Room to wait for you or dismissed to meet you at your arranged location.
+If your child is not picked up at their classroom within 15 minutes of dismissal, they will be brought to the front to wait for you or dismissed to meet you at your arranged location.
 If you are going to be later than 15 minutes, please call the front office to let them know.
 If you are not able to pick up your student within the first 30 minutes, enrollment in after-school care may be a good option or participation in one of our after-school clubs.